wuda-io/wuda-io/README.md

 - 👋 Hi, I’m @wuda-io
-- 👀 I’m interested in Semantic Networks, Blockchain Technology and Graphs.
+- 👀 I’m interested in UI, Semantic Networks, GameDev and Graphs.
 - 🌱 I’m currently learning to understand ontology modelling and game dev.
 - 💞️ I’m looking to collaborate on Projects.
 - 📫 How to reach me via [wuda.io](https://www.wuda.io).